There is no such place as Norbiton Garden City.

 What, after all, is the garden in The Garden of Earthly Delights if not a container of strange objects warily circling one another, a quizzical loop in which the viewer is inevitably involved?
 And what, we might continue by extension, is time spent in any garden but a dalliance on the edge of perceptual reason?

 This, more or less, is the sort of garden I want to make.
-One which does not pretend to completeness, order, symmetry.
+One which does not pretend to completeness, order, symmetry, an end point in a logical chain.
 Those things have had their time and place in the desires of men and women.
-The garden and gardens I wish to set up for Norbiton: Ideal Garden City are ones which stake their claim to order on a creative leap in medias res - a garden which is nothing more, to put it another way, than a stone kicked in idleness over a precipice: how it bounces, what it dislodges, where is comes to rest, cannot be predicted except in the most general terms, but those terms are sufficient to guide the attention not only of the gardener - returning to my theme - but all who visit the garden.
+The garden and gardens I wish to set up for Norbiton: Ideal Garden City are ones which stake their claim to order on a creative leap in medias res – a garden which is nothing more, to put it another way, than a stone kicked in idleness over a precipice: how it bounces, what it dislodges, where is comes to rest, cannot be predicted except in the most general terms, but those terms are sufficient to guide the attention not only of the gardener – returning to my theme – but all who visit the garden.